-The ongoing COVID-19 pandemic in 2022 resulted in only one case of pertussis being notified throughout the year.
+The ongoing COVID-19 pandemic in the years 2021 and 2022 may have adversely affected the reporting of pertussis cases.
 In general, the notification rate of pertussis in Greece is low.
-The mean annual notification rate for the period 2004-2022 was lower than the mean notification rate for the EU/EEA countries (8.2/100,000 population for the year 2018) [3].
-This low rate is related to the high vaccination coverage of the population (89.5% of the population is vaccinated with 5 doses of DTwP or DTaP), whilst 95.8% of preschool children attending nurseries-kindergartens aged 2-3 years old is vaccinated with 4 doses of DTaP) [4,5].
+The mean annual notification rate for the period 2004-2023 was lower than the mean notification rate for the

+EU/EEA countries (8.2/100,000 population for the year 2018) [3].
+This low rate is related to the high vaccination coverage of the population ((89.5% of children aged 6 years is vaccinated with 5 doses of DTwP or DTaP, whilst 95.8% of preschool children attending nurseries-kindergartens aged 2-3 years old is vaccinated with 4 doses of DTaP) [4,5].
 It should be noted, however, that pertussis is a disease that is under-diagnosed, due to difficulties in its clinical diagnosis, as well as due to the frequent unavailability of laboratory confirmation.
 The fact that vaccination against pertussis offers immunoprotection that decreases over time, as well as the increased proportion of reported cases among non-vaccinated Roma children, underline the need for re-designing the policy for pertussis prevention in Greece.
 Vaccination of adolescents with Tdap is expected to decrease the high incidence of pertussis in this age group [6].
 It is also worth noting that according to the National Vaccination Program for adults [7] a dose of Tdap or Tdap-IPV vaccine is recommended during each pregnancy, preferably between 27 and 36 weeks of gestation, or during the postpartum period regardless of the interval since the last vaccination with Td/Tdap.